by Diane Spicer

 Sunday Afternoons Ultra Adventure Hat

-Two more solid choices for the best hiking hats in warm weather:
+Another solid choice for the best hiking hats:

 I'm a hat abuser.